ZhuJie-Juno/starter-hugo-research-group/content/patent/index.md

   image: ""
 ---

-* The S100A4 is used as biomarker for evaluating methotrexate intervening psoriasis and application of biomarker for evaluatingmethotrexate intervening psoriasis (co-inventor).
-[CN112083167A](https://worldwide.espacenet.com/patent/search/family/073734213/publication/CN112083167A?q=CN112083167A). (published on 2020.12.15)
+* Kexiang Y, **Jie Z**, Zhenghua Z, Jinhua X, Xuejun Z. (2019).
+[Application of SNP locus of PPP1CB gene in preparation of products for detecting psoriasis vulgaris susceptibility](https://worldwide.espacenet.com/patent/search/family/073734220/publication/CN112080559A?q=112080559). *CN112080559A*.

 <p></p>

-* Application of SNP locus of PPP1CB gene in preparation of products for detecting psoriasis vulgaris susceptibility (co-inventor).
-[CN112080559A](https://worldwide.espacenet.com/patent/search/family/073734220/publication/CN112080559A?q=112080559). (published on 2020.12.15)
+* Kexiang Y, Jinhua X, **Jie Z**.
+(2019).
+[The S100A4 is used as biomarker for evaluating methotrexate intervening psoriasis and application of biomarker for evaluating methotrexate intervening psoriasis](https://worldwide.espacenet.com/patent/search/family/073734213/publication/CN112083167A?q=CN112083167A). *CN112083167A*.